Chapter 7 : I like my life.

 That’s when something clicks in my head.
 And the more I think about it, the more it makes sense.
 In fact, it fits perfectly.
-All the memories fly together in my mind, different bits and pieces from different days, but nonetheless fitting together perfectly.
+All the memories fly together in my mind, different bits and pieces from different days, but nonetheless fitting together like a puzzle.

 “I’m not a relationship guy...
 I don’t date because - because - I - it’s - they -”

 “Is that all you see when you look at me?
 His replacement?
 A quick fix?” he asks.
 I blink once and feel my breathing quicken subconsciously.
 I don’t know what the fuck is going on right now.
 I don’t know why he has such a hurt look on his face, and I don’t know why this is so damn complicated.
 I don’t know anything anymore.

 “Besides, if I really wanted you, you would never be able to resist.”

 “Oh my God,” I whisper.
 “That’s why, isn’t it?
 That’s why you don’t date.
 Oh my God, I’m so sorry - I - jeez.
 That’s awful.
 To never know when something’s real.
 I - I’m sorry.”

 Louis shrugs and glances to his left, turning away from me to watch a group of drunk students play tag or something equally ridiculous on the grass.
 “It’s fine.
 Who wants a relationship, anyway?
 One night stands are fantastic, they really are.
 It’s not like I would want to talk to someone or get my life together or - whatever.
 It’s whatever.”

 “Are you trying to convince me or you?”
 I ask quietly.